-Serbia could be partner in Bulgaria's Belene nuclear plan8.
-February 2012. / Uncategorized
+Serbia could be partner in Bulgaria's Belene nuclear plan, Uncategorized

 Serbia might become a strategic partner in Bulgaria’s 2GW Belene nuclear power plant project, Belgrade said on Wednesday.